shdant113/webDiplomacy-GR/README.md

 These instructions were written by ghug and bo_sox48.
 To run GR, clone this repo and follow these instructions.

 These instructions are written for Python 3 users.
 GR can still be run with Python 2.
 You also need to have Bash and Perl installed on your machine in order to run GR.
-The Bash scripts here are optimized for Mac OS.
+The Bash `runall` scripts here are optimized for Mac OS, but the suggested Python `runall` scripts are cross compatible.
 GR must be run after midnight GMT on the first of the month in order to capture the last month.

 ---

 ### To run GR all at once (recommended):